RakiRoad/Twitter-Giveaway-Bot/README.md

 2. There is a cap of 1000 follows per day.
 Must unfollow if cap is reached

 ## Future Features
-1. Ability to Tag Friends when entering giveaways.
-2. Automate unfollow when cap limit is reached.
+1. Automate unfollow when cap limit is reached.

 ## License